INTO-CPS-Association/aurt/README.md

    1. Windows (Powershell):`.\venv\Scripts\Activate.ps1`
    2. Linux: `source venv/bin/activate`
 4. Install all packages for development: `pip install -e .[dev]`
+5. Unpack the datasets (see [Dataset management](#dataset-management))
-5. To run all tests, open a powershell in the dynamic folder, and run the `.\build_script.ps1 --run-tests offline` script.
+6. To run all tests, open a powershell in the dynamic folder, and run the `.\build_script.ps1 --run-tests offline` script.
-6. Optional: open Pycharm in the current folder.
+7. Optional: open Pycharm in the current folder.

 ## Dataset management